antyakushev/tabdown/README.md

 #Usage:
 >t //Prints a formatted list of todo entries
 >
->t now //Prints the current task
+>t now //Prints the current task.

+#Todo:
+- Make installation process easier
+- Make it completely one todo list
+- Colorize README

+#Installation
+- Copy t to some folder in your $PATH (eg. $HOME/bin)
+- Copy s, the example todolist, to your $HOME directory